GhostWriters/DockSTARTer/docs/apps/speedtest.md

 ### DB Type

 `SQLite` is fine for most installs but you can also use more traditional relational databases like `MariaDB`, `MySQL` and `Postgres`.
-Update your `DB_CONNECTION` value in `env_files/speedtest.env`.
+Update your `DB_CONNECTION` value in `.env.app.speedtest`.

 ### APP URL

 The IP:port or URL your application will be accessed on (ie. http://192.168.1.1:6875 or https://speedtest.mydomain.com).
-Update your `APP_URL` value in `env_files/speedtest.env`.
+Update your `APP_URL` value in `.env.app.speedtest`.

 ### Speedtest Servers

 A comma-separated list of server IDs to test against.
-Run the following command to get a list of nearby servers then update your `SPEEDTEST_SERVERS` value in `env_files/speedtest.env`.
+Run the following command to get a list of nearby servers then update your `SPEEDTEST_SERVERS` value in `.env.app.speedtest`.

 ```bash
 docker run -it --rm --entrypoint /bin/bash lscr.io/linuxserver/speedtest-tracker:latest list-servers